Adaptive Weighted Multi-View Clustering: Introduction

 There are mainly two groups of approaches in the existing literature: generative (model-based) and discriminative (similarity-based and dimension reduction-based) \citep{Rappoport2018}.
 For the generative approach, we typically use the mixture model and regression-based matrix factorization.
 The idea is to model each data view's probabilistic distribution and obtain a common clustering result by either allowing all views to share the same priors or derived from a shared latent factors~\citep{lashkari2008convex, shen2009integrative, tzortzis2009convex, tzortzis2010multiple, savage2010discovering, lock2013bayesian, gabasova2017clusternomics}.
-An advantage of the generative approach is that it provides a nice interpretation of what the cluster is built on, but this approach is computationally more expensive in the context of multi-view learning.
+An advantage of the generative approach is that it provides a nice interpretation of what the cluster is built on, but this approach is more computationally expensive in the context of multi-view learning.
 The discriminative approach focuses on the objective function that optimizes the average similarities within clusters and dissimilarities between clusters.
-Different objective functions result in different methods, such as multi-view spectral clustering methods~\citep{wang2013multi, kumar2011co,kumar2011coN}, nonnegative matrix factorization for multi-view learning~\citep{Liu2013, 6909425, 10.1093/bioinformatics/btv544, huang2014robust, 10.1093/nar/gks725}, and canonical correlation analysis~\citep{10.1145/1553374.1553391, klami2013bayesian, lai2000kernel, witten2009extensions, chen2013structure}.
+Different objective functions result in different methods, such as multi-view spectral clustering ~\citep{wang2013multi, kumar2011co,kumar2011coN}, nonnegative matrix factorization for multi-view clustering~\citep{Liu2013, 6909425, 10.1093/bioinformatics/btv544, huang2014robust, 10.1093/nar/gks725}, and canonical correlation analysis~\citep{10.1145/1553374.1553391, klami2013bayesian, lai2000kernel, witten2009extensions, chen2013structure}.
+The discriminative approach generally involves non-convex objective functions and it might be hard to find good solutions.